Making the waterways more accessible for all

 Our Aim

-Our aim is to raise awareness of the fact that there are disabled people aboard boats on our inland waterways, as this seems to come as a surprise to some people.
+Our aim is to raise awareness of the fact that there are people aboard boats with a variety of accessibility needs on our inland waterways.
+This seems to come as a surprise to some people.
 The Accessible Waterways Association also wants to break down barriers, and influence public attitudes and behaviours toward and around disabled people.

 Fund Britain’s Waterways